Starting a new business

 What is a SWOT analysis?

-SWOT stands for strengths, weaknesses, opportunities and threats.
-It’s a way of thinking about your business from the inside out, and the outside in.
+Strengths, Weaknesses, Opportunities, and Threats (SWOT) are acronyms for strengths, weaknesses, opportunities, and threats.
+It’s a means of looking at your company from the inside out, as well as from the outside in.

-- Weaknesses = things about the idea that could be better
+- Weaknesses = aspects of the concept that could be improved

-- Opportunities = things about the environment or market that will help the idea take off
+- Opportunities = aspects of the environment or market that will aid the idea’s success

-- Threats = things about the environment or market that will work against you
+- Threats = environmental or market factors that will work against you

-A SWOT analysis gives you talking points for your business plan and concrete action points for getting launched.
+A SWOT analysis provides talking points for your business strategy as well as actual action steps for getting your company off the ground.

 How to do a SWOT analysis